top of page

 • promote learning and enrich our students’ educational experiences.

-• promote the communication between teachers, administration and parents.
+• promote the communication between students, teachers, administration and parents.

 Please note that the requests will only be considered if the item/service falls outside of the normal BBIS budget.